crossroadschurch/crossroads-website/content/hello.md

 [![welcome to crossroads](/images/atchurch.jpg "Pastors Charles and Bev")](<>)

 Hi, we are Charles & Bev, and together we lead Crossroads in Burghfield Common.
-We were ordained in 1998 by the Church of the Nations International in South Africa.
+We were ordained in 1998 by Church of the Nations International in South Africa.
 We arrived in the UK in 2010 and ministered with Keith Dolding at the Well Church and remain part of Churches in Community.
 Crossroads is a church that strongly supports community projects.

 ## Ministries